OpenRailAssociation/osrd-website/content/docs/guides/deploy/kubernetes/_index.en.md

 Before proceeding with the deployment, ensure that you have the following installed:
 - A Kubernetes cluster up and running
-- A PostgreSQL database with PostGIS
+- A PostgreSQL database with PostGIS, unaccent, and pg_trgm extensions installed
 - A Valkey server (used for caching)
+- A Rabbitmq server (used for message exchange)

 ## Stateful editoast